romhack/PsxVram-SDL/README.md

 PsxVram-SDL [DumpFileName]
 ```

-***DumpFileName*** - This can be either PSX's 1MB Video RAM dump (which can be obtained from PCSX dump function) or unzipped ePSXe savestate.
-Utility will search for default "vram.bin" in current directory, then check for command line argument and then wait for drag-n-drop input if nothing was found.
+***DumpFileName*** can be one of the following:

+- PCSX VRAM dump
+- ePSXe unzipped savestate (7-Zip's context menu can unzip it)
+- NO$PSX uncompressed savestate (configurable in NO$PSX's SAV/SNA File Format option)

+Also, the application does the following:

+- if a `vram.bin` file is found in current directory, it will be loaded immediately
+- (else) if `DumpFileName` command line argument is set, it will be loaded instead
+- (else) waits for the user to drop a file onto application's main window

 Hotkeys
 -------